elefant-dev/fregate-rs/Review.md

 ### ❕ Structural: lack of features

-Forward control over features of exposed depdendencies and dependencies themselvs.
+Forward control over features of exposed dependencies and dependencies themselves.

 ### ❕ Structural: lack of documentation